-The FCA has issued a consultation (CP19/10) on publishing and disclosing transaction costs and charges to workplace pension scheme members.
-The consultation closed on 28 May 2019 and the FCA may issue new rules in due course.
-Therefore, at present, the GAA is not required to disclose transaction costs and charges until the new FCA rules are in place.
+The FCA issued a consultation (CP19/10) on publishing and disclosing transaction costs and charges to workplace pension scheme members.
+The consultation closed on 28 May 2019 and the FCA issued new rules (PS20/2) in February 2020.
+PS20/2 sets out the requirement to publish and disclose information about administration charges and transaction costs by scheme governance bodies to members of workplace pension schemes.

-- 11.1 The Provider has agreed that a default investment arrangement can be used by employers to meet their 'auto-enrolment duties' in accordance with the regulations.
-In providing the default investment arrangement, the Provider has confirmed that the charges are within the range permitted by legislation. - The Provider has confirmed that all other charges and transaction costs are borne by the Provider. - Please refer to Appendix 1 for details of the charges applying to the default investment arrangement. - 11.2 The charges and transaction costs that apply to the other (non-default) investment strategies and funds (that is those investment strategies and funds where the member has made an active choice) range from 0.75 % to 1.83 % of each member's assets invested in the relevant strategy or fund. - 11.3 The Provider has confirmed to the GAA that it may charge additional fees to the employer(s) directly for the costs of the administration of the Group SIPP.
-These are not member-borne and therefore out of scope of this report, but are included for completeness.
+11.1 The Provider has agreed that a default investment arrangement can be used by employers to meet their 'auto-enrolment duties' in accordance with the regulations.
+In providing the default investment arrangement, the Provider has confirmed that the charges are within the range permitted by legislation.

+The Provider has confirmed that all other charges and transaction costs are borne by the Provider.

+Please refer to Appendix 1 for details of the charges applying to the default investment arrangement.

+- 11.2 The charges and transaction costs that apply to the other (non-default) investment strategies and funds (that is those investment strategies and funds where the member has made an active choice) range from 0.75 % to 1.83 % of each member's assets invested in the relevant strategy or fund. - 11.3 The Provider has confirmed to the GAA that it may charge additional fees to the employer(s) directly for the costs of the administration of the Group SIPP.
+These are not member-borne and therefore out of scope of this report but are included for completeness.
 The Provider operates on a 'per-member / per-year' fee, billed to the employer(s) on a regular basis. - 11.4 The GAA has assessed the extent to which the charges and transaction costs set out above represent good value for money in the period covered by this report and concluded that: - the non-default investment strategies and the current default investment arrangement offer members good value for money.

-12. Summary of impact of cost and charges
+12. Summary of impact of cost and charges - default fund

-The table below shows the effects of charges on members' pension pots over time.
+The table below shows the effects of charges over time on members' pension funds invested in the default fund.